First-Class Plugin Architecture

 SqliteDatabaseMigration::apply_all()

-· Compute SHA-256 per file + rolling chain_hash
+· Compute SHA-256 per script + rolling chain_hash

-· Apply only new migrations (compare to migration table)
+· Apply only new migrations (compare to schema history)

 · On hash mismatch: throw — startup aborts